-Overall, when the military decided it needed a new weapon, they knew they had to go out and discover a weapon that could fulfill multiple needs in various situations.
-Furthermore, this weapon is perfect for countless people.
+Overall, when the military decided it needed a new firearm, they knew they had to go out and discover a firearm that could fulfill multiple needs in various situations.
+Furthermore, this firearm is perfect for countless people.
 It’s no real surprise that technology and necessity drove the U.S. Army to make their decision.
 And so far, they seem to be very pleased with their decision.
 According to many close to the choice, they say that it was a sensible choice with many positive outcomes.

-If you are looking to upgrade your weapon like the military did, you might want to look for handguns online.
+If you are looking to upgrade your firearm like the military did, you might want to look for handguns online.
 There are a wealth of Sig Sauer handguns for sale at numerous retailers like GrabAGun.com.
-You can do yourself a favor and make use of their inventory to find a weapon like the P320 to add to your arsenal.
+You can do yourself a favor and make use of their inventory to find a firearm like the P320 to add to your arsenal.

 The iconic revolver is loved by shooters around the world.
 But it does have some negative qualities.
 One of the biggest problems people have with revolvers is their slower reload times.
 To combat this, speed loaders were invented.

 There are three main types of speed loaders currently on the market: the basic speed loader; full-moon and half-moon clips; and speed.
 Each type has its own pros and cons, and often it is more the preference of the user than one choice being hands-down better than the other two .
 Here is a quick review of the different types of revolver speed loaders.

 Basic Speed Loader